Ohioze2000/gitaction_aws_container/README.md

 ________________________________________
 8. 🚦 Deployment Workflow

-1. GitHub Secrets & Variables
+a.
+GitHub Secrets & Variables
 Before running the pipelines, ensure these are configured in Settings > Secrets and variables > Actions:

 i.
 AWS_ACCESS_KEY_ID